-The Company maintains noncontributory defined benefit pension plans covering a portion of the employees in the United Kingdom ("U.K."), the U.S., Germany and Austria.
-The majority of these plans are frozen and provide benefits to eligible employees based on an employee's average final compensation and years of service.
+The Company maintains noncontributory defined benefit pension plans covering a portion of its employees in the United Kingdom ("U.K."), the U.S., Germany and Austria.
+The majority of these plans are frozen, representing substantially all of the benefit obligations and plan assets, and provide benefits to eligible employees based on an employee's average final compensation and years of service.